Create an OAuth Named Credential

 This example shows how to create an OAuth named credential in Apex to connect to GitHub.
 The general steps are:

-1. If needed, create an authentication provider.
+1. If needed, create an external auth identity provider.

 2. Create an external credential.
 Assign it an authentication protocol, create principals for authorization, and set other parameters.